 Arjun: Without A Doubt tells the story of Epic Mahabharata from Arjun and Draupadi’s perspective.
-The ancient epic has been presented in terms of love story of these two tall figures, with Krishna acting as friend, guide, and philosopher to both.
-The book is alternatively told by Arjun and Draupadi as first person narrative.
+The ancient epic has been presented in terms of the love story of these two tall figures, with Krishna acting as a friend, guide, and philosopher to both.
+The book is alternatively told by Arjun and Draupadi as a first-person narrative.
 This converts a distant epic into a tale of personal emotions.
-The problem with first person narration is that they can often make the narrator sound egoistic or over-lenient with oneself.
+The problem with first-person narration is that they can often make the narrator sound egoistic or over-lenient with oneself.
 But Sweety very cunningly saves her book from this by making Draupadi depict and explain the character of Arjun by her words and by making Arjun do the same to explain and depict the grandness of Draupadi.

 For me, there are three essential qualities that make a book good.
 These are: Good plot, good and well developed characters and good language.

 Let me start by talking about the language of Arjun: Without A Doubt.
 The language of this book is elevated, without being difficult.
 The language brings alive the emotions of the characters.
 You’ll find several one-liners or deep and insightful quotes in this book that you’ll consider worth remembering and quoting.
 Some examples:

 “No person is great in isolation.
 It takes many hands to shape a life.”

 - “Peace is the first casualty in every ambition.
 It comes at the price of conflict for every warrior. “

 - “Religion is nothing but a series of conveniently placed loopholes”

 - “Goodness is an asset – but if you allow it to be exploited, it is a liability”